Skip to main content

 • S > T Conclusion: R > T (transitive: if R>S and S>T, then R>T)

-Either-Or Conditions: If “Either P is Q or R is S” — one must be true, possibly both.
-In MDCAT, “either/or” questions ask what MUST be true.
+Either-Or Conditions: If “Either P is Q or R is S” — at least one must be true, possibly both.
+In MDCAT, either/or questions ask what MUST be true.

 MDCAT PYQ (2019): “If in a code, A @ B means A is sister of B, A # B means A is brother of B, A % B means A is mother of B, which shows ‘P is grandmother of Q’?”
-Answer: P % R @ Q (P is mother of R, R is sister of Q → R and Q share parents, so P is grandmother).
+Answer: P % R @ Q (P is mother of R, R is sister of Q → R and Q share parents, so P is the grandmother of Q).

 MDCAT Strategy: Draw a family tree diagram.
 Use standard symbols: → for father/mother, = for spouse, ∥ for siblings.